kiitoss/KACF/README.md

 ## Deeper

-To avoid conflicts between block styles inserted by the KACF Gallery block, each block is load using the shadow DOM.
+To avoid conflicts between blocks inserted by the KACF Gallery block, each block style and script is loaded into the shadow DOM.